rebeccaloran/soulgems/README.md

 	In order to succesfully inflict damage to the King, you must roll for accuracy

-	The accuracy formula for the King are different
+	The accuracy formula for the King is different

 	Roll two 10-seded die.